 As recommended by clinician

-Breast Cancer Staging
+(i) Breast Cancer Staging

-Cancer stage is based on following characteristics:
+Breast Cancer staging is based on following cparameters:

 the size of the lesion/lump/tumor

-- whether the cancer is localized to breast only
+whether the cancer is localized to breast only

-- whether the cancer has spread to other parts of the body beyond the breast
+whether the cancer has spread to other parts of the body beyond the breast

 TNM staging system

-- Tumor size (T stands for tumor)
+Tumor size (T stands for tumor)

-- Lymph node involvement (N stands for node)
+Lymph node involvement (N stands for node)

-- Whether the cancer has metastasized (M stands for metastasis), or moved beyond the breast to other parts of the body.
+Whether the cancer has metastasized (M stands for metastasis), or moved beyond the breast to other parts of the body.

-Treatment of Breast Cancer
+(ii) Treatment of Breast Cancer